Avoid Online Ordination Scams

-Online ordination holds great promise for called leaders to get ordained to the ministry.
-Ordination is necessary because people need to know whether someone has been set apart for ministry.
-The Internet brings great convenience for people to get that ordination in their home or on their smartphones or tablet devices.
+Is there a way for a legitimate online ordination?
+Ordination is necessary because people need to know whether someone has been set apart for ministry to be trusted.
+The Internet brings great convenience for people to get that ordination online.

 Online ordination scams have surfaced.
 These scams have been called to the attention of Christian Leaders Institute.
-Hundreds of Christian leaders have purchased ordination certificates only to find out they are bogus.
-The online ordination scams have compelled Christian Leaders Institute to offer an ordination that has the following characteristics:
+Thousands of Christian leaders have purchased ordination certificates only to find out they are bogus.
+Many officials will not recognize an “online only” ordination that does not include study and local recommendations.
+The “online only” ordination scams have compelled Christian Leaders Institute to support an ordination program that has the following characteristics:

-Online ordination scams are usually not connected to local churches or local leaders.
+Online ordination scams are usually not connected to recommenders or local leaders.
 This lack of local connection is one of the telltale characteristics of a scam.
-Historically, ordination is thought of as a “Church” function.
-The ordination candidate has the confidence of ordained church leaders who recognize the walk, calling and doctrine of the newly ordained leader.
+In the early history of local ordination practices, it was essentially local first.
+Local Christian leaders commended and prayed over newly ordained ministers.
+The ordination candidate had the confidence of Christian leaders who recognized the walk, calling and the doctrine of the newly ordained leader.
 The Apostle Paul told Timothy,

 Do not be hasty in the laying on of hands, and do not share in the sins of others.
 Keep yourself pure.
 (1 Timothy 5:22)

 Christian Leaders Institute structures the ordination program connected to local churches and local ordained leaders.
-After students complete 20 hours of study that is connected to a local mentor; students must gather the endorsements of three recommenders and one signer.
-The signer is ordinarily an ordained leader in a local church.
-While this does not totally assure a qualified and credible candidate for ordination, it does go a long way to confirming the calling and qualifications of the ordained leader.
+After students complete the Deacon minister study, students must gather the endorsements of three recommenders and one signer.
+The signer is ordinarily an ordained leader in a local church or a mentor or minister on the directory with Christian Leaders Alliance.

 Online Ordination Scams